Is Adderall A Narcotic Or A Controlled Substance?

 Treatment For Adderall Abuse

-Some warning signs that a person is abusing Adderall include insomnia, weight loss, jittery, extreme energy followed by a hard crash, or running out of their prescription before the refill date.
+Some warning signs that a person is abusing Adderall include insomnia, weight loss, jitteriness, extreme energy followed by a hard crash, or running out of their prescription before the refill date.

-If you are concerned about Adderall addiction or abuse, our treatment specialists are currently available to talk to you about treatment options for Adderall abuse, please contact us today.
+If you are concerned about Adderall addiction or abuse, browse our website to find a treatment center to contact today.

 This page does not provide medical advice.
 See more